Melocactus conoideus (Turk's Cap Cactus)

 Care and Cultivation:

-• Best grown in pots to control moisture and temperature
+• Best grown in containers for precise moisture control

 Frost Tolerance and Cold Hardiness: